RinkuGuptaa/My-Resume/README.md

-# Rinku Kumar Gupta's Portfolio
+# Rinku Kumar Gupta

-Welcome to my portfolio!
+Welcome!
 This repository contains my personal projects, resume, and information about my skills and experiences as a Computer Science Engineering student.

 ## About Me